p10rahulm/your-static-website/README.md

 Broadly the following steps are involved in creating the website

-1. How to use Hugo
-2. Download the template files.
+1. Download the template files.
-3. Preview the site
+2. Preview the site
-4. Modify basic template files.
+3. Modify basic template files.
-5. Modify the content and preview
+4. Modify the content and preview
-6. Learn to create new templates if required
+5. Learn to create new templates if required
-7. Move from template to deployment
+6. Move from template to deployment

 ### How to use hugo to generate your static website generator